International Applicants and Coursework

 Verify Your Prerequisites

-After you have your course-by-course evaluation, you can verify that your international coursework fulfills the prerequisites by submitting a copy to the Office of Student Services for review.
+After you have your course-by-course evaluation, you can verify that your international coursework fulfills the prerequisites by submitting the Request for Prerequisite Evaluation and emailing the evaluation to firstname.lastname@example.org.
 It’s a good idea to do this as early as possible in order to know which prerequisites you still need to complete.

 Completion of a bachelor’s degree outside of the United States does NOT automatically fulfill the public speaking/international communication, advanced English composition, or social/behavioral science prerequisites.